This information is available in Korean.

 The validation states which are available depend on the filing date of the European application, or the filing date of the underlying International (PCT) application for European regional phase applications.

-Currently there are only four validation states:
+Currently there are only five validation states:

 A separate validation fee must be paid for each (available) validation state that is wanted.